ownlytics/mcprax/README.md

 - `rax apply` - Apply active rack to Claude Desktop configuration
   - Use `--force` to apply even if rack has no servers
   - Use `--yes` to skip confirmation prompts

+### Version Management

+- `rax version` - Display version information
+  - Use `--check` to check for updates
+- `rax update` - Check for and apply updates to mcprax
+  - Use `--check-only` to only check for updates, don't install
+  - Use `--force` to update even if already on latest version
+  - Use `--enable-notifications` to enable update notifications
+  - Use `--disable-notifications` to disable update notifications

 ## MCP Server Configuration